neoxic/lua-mongo/README.md

 MongoDB Driver for Lua
 ======================

-[lua-mongo] is a binding to the [MongoDB C Driver] for Lua.
+[lua-mongo] is a binding to [MongoDB C Driver] for Lua.

-* Unified API for MongoDB commands, CRUD operations and GridFS in the [MongoDB C Driver].
+* Unified API for MongoDB commands, CRUD operations and GridFS in [MongoDB C Driver].

 * Support for custom data transformation handlers when converting to/from BSON documents.